 Smart contracts allow automatic execution of predefined program sequences.
 When a digitally verifiable event occurs, a specific procedure is activated: in theory any process imaginable in companies can be managed in this way.
 What do i mean?
 For example, providing a precise production bonus in the presence of results, or greater commitment: rewarding merit with precision.

-Storing smart contracts on the blockchain also ensures that automated rules are difficult to tamper with and published transparently.
+Storing smart contracts on the blockchain also ensures that automated rules are difficult to alter and published transparently.
 Each participant is always aware of what is happening and why it is happening.
 So, in other words, the opposite of today's businesses.

 Farewell to "bosses" companies